 SI Club Kemang and local partner medical team acted immediately as news of the disaster broke across Asia, since the first hours of the crisis to determine how best to respond.

-SISWP has provided emergency disaster funds to supply health/medical kits and sanitary/toiletries supplies for 500 families.
-SI Indonesia team has carried out assessment of recovery and rehabilitation needs of IDPs (Internal Displaced People survivors) and has requested support from SISWP and SI clubs and members worldwide.
+SISWP had provided emergency disaster funds to supply health/medical kits and sanitary/toiletries supplies for 500 families.
+SI Indonesia team carried out assessment of recovery and rehabilitation needs of IDPs (Internal Displaced People survivors) and had requested support from SISWP and SI clubs and members worldwide.

-20 health facilities have been damaged and only two (2) health facilities have operated in an emergency mode.
+20 health facilities had been damaged and only two (2) health facilities operated in an emergency mode.

-SI Jakarta has carried out work in earthquakes affected Lombok to support disaster-affected families with shelter and essential emergency supplies.
-Rehabilitation programmes have been identified and are ready to commence once funds are secured.
+SI Jakarta carried out work in earthquakes affected Lombok to support disaster-affected families with shelter and essential emergency supplies.
+Rehabilitation programmes had been identified and were ready to commence once funds are secured.

 Soroptimist Makmur Indonesia Tsunami & Earthquake Appeal – Rehabilitation (Phase 2)

-SISWP will prioritise the healthcare, hygiene and safety, shelter, education, empowerment and enabling of women and families.
-Basic amenities such medical aid kits and sanitary supplies, tents, floor coverings, mosquito nets and drinking water will be supplied first.
+SISWP prioritised the healthcare, hygiene and safety, shelter, education, empowerment and enabling of women and families.
+Basic amenities such medical aid kits and sanitary supplies, tents, floor coverings, mosquito nets and drinking water were supplied first.

-SISWP Federation is teaming up with Soroptimist International under SI President’s Appeal 2017-2019 Women, Water & Leadership Project to enable SI Indonesia to establish Water & Sanitation projects in Sulawesi & Lombok for the supply and installation of water and sanitation facilities, building of toilets and enclosed shower facilities for women and girls, rainwater harvesting equipment, training of women to maintain and manage all such necessary amenities and facilities.
+SISWP Federation teamed up with Soroptimist International under SI President’s Appeal 2017-2019 Women, Water & Leadership Project which enabled SI Indonesia to establish Water & Sanitation projects in Sulawesi & Lombok for the supply and installation of water and sanitation facilities, building of toilets and enclosed shower facilities for women and girls, rainwater harvesting equipment, training of women to maintain and manage all such necessary amenities and facilities.

-SISWP will fund the building of temporary schools and provision of education materials, trauma counselling and post-disaster mental and emotional rehabilitation of survivors, provide assistance programmes for crop cultivation and animal rearing to overcome malnutrition, ensure food security and economic empowerment of rural families, with priority for women-led households.
+SISWP funded the building of temporary schools and provision of education materials, trauma counselling and post-disaster mental and emotional rehabilitation of survivors, provided assistance programmes for crop cultivation and animal rearing to overcome malnutrition, ensure food security and economic empowerment of rural families and prioritised for women-led households.

-These programmes will commence in November 2018 with emergency phase activities.
-Once liquefaction and bacteria from decomposing bodies has subsided, SI clubs in Indonesia will undertake rehabilitation phase activities.
+These programmes commenced on November 2018 with emergency phase activities.
+Once liquefaction and bacteria from decomposing bodies had subsided, SI clubs in Indonesia undertook rehabilitation phase activities.

-As soon as the Government of Indonesia determines the new sites for relocation of all displaced survivor families, building of toilets and shower facilities, installation of water and sanitation equipment, building of schools and carrying out of education and empowerment programmes for women and children will happen.
+As soon as the Government of Indonesia determined the new sites for relocation of all displaced survivor families, building of toilets and shower facilities, installation of water and sanitation equipment, building of schools and carrying out of education and empowerment programmes for women and children happened.